Donald W. Black

-Donald W. Black (born February 15, 1956) is a prominent American psychiatrist, researcher and professor emeritus of psychiatry at the University of Iowa.
+Donald W. Black (born February 15, 1956) is an American psychiatrist, researcher and professor emeritus of psychiatry at the University of Iowa.
 He is the editor-in-chief of the Annals of Clinical Psychiatry.
 A researcher on gambling disorder, he received the Scientific Achievement Award from the National Center for Responsible Gaming in 2016.
 Black has lectured nationally and internationally and has authored more than 400 publications.

 Education

 Black is a native of Salt Lake City, Utah and was educated in the public school system.
 He was selected at age 16 to serve as a United States Senate Page in Washington, D.C. by Senator Frank Moss (D-Utah).
-Black is an honors graduate of Stanford University and received a bachelor’s degree in human biology.
+Black is an honors graduate of Stanford University and received a bachelor's degree in human biology.
 He received his medical degree from the University of Utah School of Medicine and his master's degree in preventive medicine from the University of Iowa.
 Black completed his psychiatry residency and a fellowship in psychiatric epidemiology at the University of Iowa.
 Black is board certified in psychiatry by the American Board of Psychiatry and Neurology.